-Pros and cons of antlers for dogs
+Pros of antlers for dogs

-Antlers are a naturally tough consistency.
-This means that they provide good friction against the teeth without the addition of any additives and preservatives.
+Antlers have a naturally hard consistency.
+They provide a lot of friction against the teeth without the addition of any additives and preservatives.
 Because they are made of bone, they don’t contain the fat and calories of other chews, so they are unlikely to contribute to weight gain.

-Just like human babies, puppies have small temporary teeth that are replaced at around six months old by adult teeth.
-These temporary teeth are very fragile, with short roots, and could easily be damaged by chewing on firm objects like antlers.
-Another reason antlers are not suitable for puppies is that a puppy’s jawbones are still growing and may not tolerate the force of chewing on an antler.
+In addition to their small teeth, puppies also have growing bones that are not yet fully mature.
+In some cases, a puppy’s jaw may not tolerate the force of chewing on an antler.
+This can lead to a jaw fracture.
 For similar reasons, small breed dogs are also more susceptible to damage to their teeth and jaws, so choosing an appropriately sized antler or avoiding them altogether is essential.

 At what age can puppies have split antlers?

 Although split antlers are supposedly softer and more suitable for puppies, they still pose a risk.
 It’s best to avoid any antler chew until a puppy’s adult teeth have fully erupted and their bones are mature.

 Dogs reach skeletal maturity at different ages, based on their size and breed, but most puppies should avoid antler chews until they are at least one year old.

 How to minimize the risk of antler chews